What is Windburn?

 Five Ways to Prevent Windburn

 The best way to treat wind burn is to prevent it.
 An ounce of prevention is worth a pound of cure.
-Over time the damage from windburn accumulates and cannot be reversed.

 For most athletes, over exposure to the elements is common.
 We cannot control the environment and sometimes we are unprepared to deal with harsh conditions.